lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 heating load, outdoor air temperature and humidity at the design condition, minimum outdoor air mass flow rate, and time within the sizing day when the design load occurs.
-For each connected zone, Spawn also exposes the zone temperature and humidity set points.
-These set points are continuous FMU outputs rather than calculated parameters, and no corresponding group-level setpoint variables are provided.
+For each connected zone, Spawn also exposes the zone temperature and humidity set points at the corresponding design load as fixed, calculated FMU parameters.
+Cooling set points correspond to the sensible cooling peak; heating set points correspond to the heating peak.
+Their values are obtained during initialization and do not change with the annual simulation start date or subsequent operating schedules.
+No corresponding group-level setpoint variables are provided.

 For both ``ThermalZone`` and ``SystemSizing`` objects, Spawn reports the latent cooling load at the sensible cooling peak.
 For a ``SystemSizing`` object, Spawn finds the largest